palsharma04/fetal-segmentation/README.md

-# Deep Learning-Based Multi-Label Segmentation of Internal Uterine Structures in bSSFP MRI
+# Deep Learning for Segmentation of the Fetus, Placenta, Umbilical Cord and Amniotic Fluid for Fetal MRI

 ## Project Summary